Center on Global Energy Policy

 The Center on Global Energy Policy is a research center located within the School of International and Public Affairs at Columbia University.
 The center's director is Jason Bordoff, and it features senior research scholars such as Richard Nephew and Varun Sivaram, as well as visiting fellows and adjunct senior research scholars such as Cheryl LaFleur and Richard Kauffman.
 The center's stated mission is to "advance smart, actionable and evidence-based energy and climate solutions through research, education and dialogue".

 History

 On April 24, 2013 the Center for Global Energy Policy was founded within Columbia's School of International and Public Affairs.
 The launch event filled Columbia's historic Low Memorial Library, where mayor Michael Bloomberg spoke about how “New York is where the energy future is taking place”.
 The center's director, Jason Bordoff, a professor of professional practice and a former special assistant to President Barack Obama, said that he hoped that the center would "break new ground in energy research".

 Publications

 The Center’s research agenda emphasizes an economic and geostrategic approach to key energy policy areas.
 Current research programs encompass a wide variety of specific studies and topics, focused both on U.S. policy and specific regions around the world.

+Criticism

+The Center has been criticized for receiving funding from fossil fuel companies by the Columbia hub of the Sunrise Movement.
+An estimate by Sunrise Columbia University found that the Center has received almost $16 million from oil and gas companies since its founding.
+A 2022 study categorized the Center as one of three "fossil-funded centres" (along with the MIT Energy Initiative and Stanford’s Precourt Institute for Energy) and found that reports from the Center are more favorable to natural gas than renewable energy technologies, when compared to non-fossil-funded energy centers.